wix-incubator/DetoxInstruments/Documentation/AvailableInstruments.md

 ### Network Activity

 The Network Activity instrument captures information about your app's network activity.
-It can record localhost information when the **Record localhost network** profiling option is enabled.
+It can record localhost information when the **Record localhost network** profiling preference is enabled.

 ![Network Activity](Resources/Instrument_NetworkActivity.png "Network Activity")